gavinlampkin/LRU-vs-Optimal-Page-Replacement/README.txt

+Hello, this project was done during the summer semester of Operating Systems at Texas State University.

 Clone the repo in a safe directory that you can easily navigate to:
 Run the following command to execute using python in Linux: